ttran375/math210/main.md

   - Failing to reject a false null hypothesis that should have been rejected.
   - The probability of Type II Error is $\beta$.

+1. Choose $\alpha$.
+The value should be small, usually less than 10%.
+    Consider the consequences of both types of errors.
+2. Choose the level of significance and determine the critical region by calculating the critical value(s).
+There are 3 possibilities for the acceptance region: